-These hearty Oatmeal Molasses Rolls are the perfect match for any soup or tasty dinner.
-Soft and buttery, there’s no doubt you’ll love them at first bite.
+These soft and buttery homemade Oatmeal Molasses Rolls are the perfect match for any soup or dinner.

 In a quest to make another delicious bread recipe during the past weekend, I turned to my beloved Better Homes and Gardens New Cookbook.
 That cookbook has some amazing recipes in it and it doesn’t lack an abundance of bread recipes.
 It was Sunday.
 I was making clam chowder for dinner (recipe to come later this week) and I wanted a hearty roll to serve with the soup.

 As you can see, my cookbook did not fail me, nor did my quest to make a delicious, hearty roll.
 These rolls have a subtle, sweet flavor and a rich, dark color that comes from the molasses and maple syrup.
 These dinner rolls are sure to leave a smile on your face and make your tummy satisfied.
 Enjoy!

 - 1 package dry active yeast

 - 1 C milk

 - ½ tsp salt

 - ¾ C whole wheat flour